tpeterson66/Terrachallenge/README.md

 ## Variables

 Variables are important in TF allowing the code to dynmaic based on the requirements of the environment.
 There are multiple ways to pass vairables to Terraform for use within your project.
 Lets confirm a few ways of using variables.
+Spend the time to become fimilar with the different types of variables including lists, maps, strings, numbers, etc. Truly understand where each of these variables can be used and how to structure variables correctly.
+Make sure you understand when and where different variable types should be used, Ie, command line, tfvars, auto.tfvars, or inline.

 > Provide examples of the following variable usage
 * Provide a variable in code and use the default value option.
 This can be used for the location.